1polygon/ue5-smoothnet/README.md

-# ue5-smoothnet
+# SmoothNet
-Replicates movement using hermite snapshot interpolation
+A plugin for smooth movement replication using hermite snapshot interpolation.